nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
+You may download Java 17 through [this link](https://www.oracle.com/sg/java/technologies/downloads/)

-1. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-W10-1/tp/releases/tag/v1.3).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your app.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar teacherspet.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe id/A1234567B nid/E1234567 m/Math y/2 g/group 1` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.